kocurvik/mdrp/README.md

 TBA

-## Evaluation
+## ICCV (2025) Evaluation

-You can also run all experiments from the paper.
+To run the experiments from the paper you can use the provided evaluation code.
+We are currently working on improvements to the methods.
+For reproducibility we keep the original code available in the `iccv-eval` branches.

 ### Setting up eval repo, PoseLib and Madpose